 For most photos, all you need to do is create a binomial tag with the genus and species name like this:

-Tags are not case sensistive, i.e., either taxonomy:binomial="PANTHERA TIGRIS" or "taxonomy:binomial=panthera tigris" will work just as well.
+Tags are not case sensistive, i.e., either taxonomy:binomial="PANTHERA TIGRIS" or taxonomy:binomial="panthera tigris" will work just as well.
+You can also put the quotes around the entire tag instead of the taxon name, i.e., "taxonomy:binomial=panthera tigris" will also work.

-You can add tags one by one by clicking on the "add a tag" link in the Tags section of each photo page.
+You can add tags one by one by clicking on the "Add Tag" button in the Tags section of each photo page.
 You can also use the Flickr Batch Organizer to tag several images at once, or you can use the iNaturalist Taxonomic Tags for Flickr tool which lets you search for scientific names and then creates the tags for you.

 Please see the EOL Tagging FAQ for more information about tags, including discussions of special cases, e.g., uncertain identifications, tagging more than one organism, tagging subspecies, nomenclatural complication etc. If you have questions about tagging, please post them to the Tagging help thread.